Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/VRData/README.md

 * mouse_2
 * socket_reception_desk

 The following ObjectNames represent the doorways in the scene.
-They are not labeled in the image, however, the names are descriptive to the object:
+They are not labeled in the image, however, the names are descriptive:
 * doorway_mens_restroom
 * doorway_reception
 * doorway_right_hallway
 * doorway_sofas
 * doorway_womens_restroom

-The following ObjectNames represent the walls in the scene.
+The following ObjectNames represent the walls.
 They are not labeled in the image, however, the suffix (e.g. _firebox) provides a mapping to the ObjectName in the Top Down Image.
-Thus, in this example, wall_firebox represents the wall behind the firebox object in the scene.
+Thus, in this example, the ObjectName wall_firebox represents the wall behind the firebox in the scene.
 * wall_firebox
 * wall_nature_painting
 * wall_reception_desk